 Food and agri-businesses across the globe are facing operational challenges such as aging assets, rising energy costs and increases in raw material costs due to food losses during production.
 AI and machine learning-based predictive analytics can help transform legacy operations and help answer key questions such as: how can we improve OEE, how do we improve batch consistency, how do we optimize raw material consumption and how do we minimize waste?

-At Canvass, we are helping leading food and agri processing businesses to utilize AI/machine learning to solve these challenges and more.
+At Canvass, we are helping leading food, beverage and agri processing businesses to utilize AI/machine learning to solve these challenges and more.
 Some examples include:

 1: Optimizing processes to increase yield

 Using Canvass AI, a Fortune 100 food production company is improving the profitability of its animal feed line.
 The company is utilizing machine-learning based predictive analytics to optimize the fermentation process on a time basis to reduce batch cycle duration and improve batch consistency.
 As a result, the business unit has increased asset utilization, allowing the operations team to produce more animal additive feed without additional capital expenditure.

 2: Improving energy efficiency and reducing carbon emissions

 A North American food ingredient manufacturer introduced AI to optimize their plant's energy production - with the aim to forecast the optimal power and steam generation required, while minimizing gas usage.
 By optimizing multiple gas turbines, the company has lowered fuel costs and considerably reduced the plant’s greenhouse-gas emissions.

 3: Optimizing processes to increase quality and reduce waste